 Make Sunsets: The Only Company Deploying SAI

 As of now, Make Sunsets is the only company actively deploying stratospheric aerosol injection (SAI) technology.
 The company uses high-altitude balloons to release aerosols 20 kilometers and above, helping to offset the warming effect of greenhouse gases and mitigate the impacts of climate change.
-As of September 2023, with just two people, 28 balloons, helium, and sulfur dioxide have managed to offset the equivalent of 217,772 fully grown trees that last for a year.
+As of August 2024, with just two people, 82 balloons, helium/hydrogen, and sulfur dioxide have managed to offset the equivalent of 2,514,285 mature trees that last for a year, assuming each mature tree absorbs about 21 kilograms of CO2 per year.

 Technological Advancements